AaronKutch/specialized-div-rem/README.md

   possiblee
 - The `_trifecta` functions designed for dividing integers larger than the largest hardware division a CPU supports.
-These become efficient for 128 bit divisions, for both CPUs with and without hardware dividers
+These become efficient for 128 bit divisions, for both CPUs with and without hardware dividers.
+Note that this function depends upon fast multpliers, such that `_delegate` can outperform this function even with hardware dividers in some cases.
-- The `_asymmetric` functions similar to the `_trifecta` functions, except optimized for CPUs with an asymmetric sized hardware division function such as x86_64's `divq`
+- The `_asymmetric` functions similar to the `_trifecta` functions, except optimized for CPUs with an asymmetric sized hardware division function such as x86's `div` and x86_64's `divq`

 Note that setting the the `asm` feature flag can cause a significant performance improvement for these functions, and is absolutely required for `_asymmetric` to work efficiently.